tnajdek/zotero-api-client/README.md

 #### api~attachment([fileName], [file], [mtime], [md5sum], patch, [algorithm]) ⇒ <code>Object</code>
 Configure api to upload or download an attachment file.
 Can be only used in conjunction with items() and post()/get()/patch().
-Method patch() can only be used to upload a binary patch, in this case last two argument must be provided.
+Method patch() can only be used to upload a binary patch, in this case the last two arguments must be provided.
 Method post() is used for full uploads.
-If `md5sum` is provided, it will update existing file, otherwise it uploads a new file.
-Last two arguments are not used in this scenario.
+If `md5sum` is provided, it will update an existing file, otherwise it uploads a new file.
+The last two arguments are not used in this scenario.
 Method get() is used for downloads, in this case skip all arguments.
-Use items() to select attachment item for which file is uploaded/downloaded.
+Use items() to select the attachment item for which the file is uploaded/downloaded.
 Will populate format on download as well as Content-Type, If*Match headers in case of upload.

 **Kind**: inner method of [<code>api</code>](#module_zotero-api-client..api)